 Site Reference and Name: 9 Mildenhall land adj.
-Home Farm Close Address / Location Land behind Home Farm Close and the Village Hall, Mildenhall Site Area; Hectares/Acres 0.5974 ha Site Plan, showing "red line" boundary H2 New Meadow 0.22ha Cricke Groun Home Farm Mildenhall Earthwork Size Skill Photograph of site Not provided Planning policy references CP1 - Settlement Strategy CP14 - Spatial Strategy for Marlborough Community Area CP50 - Biodiversity and Geodiversity CP51 - Landscape CP58 - Ensuring the Conservation of the Historic Environment SHLAA / HELAA status Not assessed in SHELAA 2017 Short description of site, Opportunities, Amount of development possible.
-Site is being offered for affordable housing.
-The site lies in the village of Mildenhall in open countryside.
-Lies within a SSSI Impact Risk Zone Forms part of the Open Downland landscape character area of the North Wessex AONB.
-Adjoins the Conservation Area forming part of its setting.
-The site forms part of the Marlborough Downs Landscape Character Area, an area of high chalk uplands, defined to the south by the valley of the River Kennet.
+Home Farm Close Address / Location Land behind Home Farm Close and the Village Hall, Mildenhall Site Area; Hectares/Acres 0.5974 ha Site Plan, showing "red line" boundary Hall Cricke Groun Hall Caravas Size King Photograph of site Not provided Planning policy references CP1 - Settlement Strategy CP14 - Spatial Strategy for Marlborough Community Area CP50 - Biodiversity and Geodiversity CP51 - Landscape CP58 - Ensuring the Conservation of the Historic Environment SHLAA / HELAA status Not assessed in SHELAA 2017 Short description of site, Opportunities, Amount of development possible.
+Site is being offered for affordable housing. - The site lies in the village of Mildenhall in open countryside. - Lies within a SSSI Impact Risk Zone - Forms part of the Open Downland landscape character area of the North Wessex AONB. - Adjoins the Conservation Area forming part of its setting. - The site forms part of the Marlborough Downs Landscape Character Area, an area of high chalk uplands, defined to the south by the valley of the River Kennet.
 It is defined as open

-None of the land consists of Grade 1 Agricultural Land as defined on the Core Strategy Policies Maps but the site is a Greenfield site. - The site does not lie within a Flood Zone or in an AQMA.

-- The site does not lie within a ribod Zone of in an Agiwa - Access to the site is possible via village hall site. - Nearest Bus stop on main road (Bus nos.
+None of the land consists of Grade 1 Agricultural Land as defined on the Core Strategy Policies Maps but the site is a Greenfield site.
+The site does not lie within a Flood Zone or in an AQMA.
+Access to the site is possible via village hall site.
+Nearest Bus stop on main road (Bus nos.
 48, 48A).

+SCORING

 Meeting Housing

 Community Needs Parking N/A

 Leave blank if not applicable Medical Centre N/A

 Sports Pitches N/A

 Cemetery N/A

 Preshute School Site N/A

 Environmental Ecology

 Impact AONB

 SSSI

 Heritage

 Landscape

 Agricultural Land Grade

-Environmental Risks Flooding
+Flooding

-Air Quality
+Environmental Risks Air Quality

+1 . -

 Polluted / Industrial Areas

-Roads

-Accessibility